 TPSS/SSS_sync_inter: it is the time period used in PSS/SSS detection given in table 9.3.9.1-1 and table 9.3.9.1-2.

-TSSB_time_index_inter: it is the time period used to acquire the index of the SSB being measured given in table 9.3.9.1-3.
+TSSB_time_index_inter: it is the time period used to acquire the index of the SSB being measured given in table 9.3.9.1-3 and table 9.3.9.1-4.

 T SSB_measurement_period_inter: equal to a measurement period of SSB based measurement given in table 9.3.9.2-1, table 9.3.9.2-2, and table 9.3.9.2-3 and table 9.3.9.2-3a when highSpeedMeasInterFreq-r17 is configured and UE supports measurementEnhancementInterFreq-r17.

-CSSFinter: it is a carrier specific scaling factor and is determined according to CSSFoutside_gap,i in clause 9.1.5.1 for measurement conducted outside measurement gaps or NCSG, i.e. when interfrequency SMTC is fully non overlapping or partially overlapping with measurement gaps or according to CSSFwithin_gap,i in clause 9.1.5.2 for measurement conducted within measurement gaps, i.e. when interfrequency SMTC is fully overlapping with measurement gaps, or according to CSSFwithin_ncsg,i in clause 9.1.5.x for measurement conducted within NCSG, i.e. when inter-frequency SMTC is fully overlapping with NCSG.
+CSSFinter: it is a carrier specific scaling factor and is determined according to CSSFoutside_gap,i in clause 9.1.5.1 for measurement conducted outside measurement gaps or NCSG, i.e. when interfrequency SMTC is fully non overlapping or partially overlapping with measurement gaps or according to CSSFwithin_gap,i in clause 9.1.5.2 for measurement conducted within measurement gaps, i.e. when interfrequency SMTC is fully overlapping with measurement gaps, or according to CSSFwithin_ncsg,i in clause 9.1.5.3 for measurement conducted within NCSG, i.e. when inter-frequency SMTC is fully overlapping with NCSG.

 For inter-frequency SSB based measurements without measurement gaps in active BWP